FX-PBS/dds-extractor/README.md

 If the panels folder contained multiple mydog files, for example mydog_2.dds and mydog_3.dds, multiple files would be written per .cat file instead of just one.

 Mass importing is still in its raw state, but can be useful for more complex modding scenarios once you understand it.

+## Tips

+If you are modifying simple DDS textures in GIMP for use in PBS, make sure that the exported texture consists of a single layer only.
+If you are modding complex textures (e.g., mipmaps) then the number of layers must be the same as in the original texture.

 ## Credits